 How to Present a Product Proposal Executive Deck

 I’ve been writing and presenting my entire career, so this set of learnings was definitely puzzling to acquire.
 But it turns out that you need a different deck for executive presentations than you do for conferences, sales, or product updates.
 First, a general note for technical or academic people.
-There’s an attitude or tradition, perhaps…
+There’s…

-How to Run an Customer Roadmap Call
+How to Run a Customer Roadmap Call

 What is your goal?
 Depends on the stage of the company… you might be working with a five year roadmap of value extraction activities, but if so I can’t really help.
 I’ve always left companies when they hit that stage.
-What I’m much more used to is active value creation.
-That will translate to a…
+What I’m much more used to is active value creation.…

 • The regrettable features you have to do